EcSolticia/flexomata/README.md

 Apply the rule to the grid a specific number of times.

 ## Configuration Parsing
-Each instance of `FlexomataInterface`, and hence each simulation instance, must be initialized with a configuration string.
+Each instance of `SimulationScene`, and hence each simulation instance, must be initialized with a configuration string.
 The configurations string is either passed on explicitly, or read from a file.
 As of now, the configuration only specifies the initial state of the grid.
 That is to say, it specifies the value or state of each cell in the grid, represented as a non-negative integer.

 The block specifying the grid configuration must begin with the `GRID` keyword, and only that keyword, in a single line.
 It must be followed by rows of non-negative integers separated by whitespace.
 Each row must have the same number of integers to maintain consistency.